To the courageous Senator Lindsey Graham

 Only a man like yourself–one worried that he might have to face a run-off in a primary election–would have the bravery to introduce a bill that would limit states’ rights, potentially remove billions of dollars from state coffers, and further restrict what Americans can do in the privacy of their own homes.
 That takes courage, Senator.

 Moments ago, you introduced a bill that would slap the wrist of President Obama’s Department of Justice.
 When you weren’t looking, the DOJ announced that it had no interest or legal right to prosecute people under the antiquated Wire Act as it pertained to internet gaming.
 You saw it as a dirty, backdoor move to decriminalize the scourge of internet poker that had swept the nation since 2001, a monster that allowed people to play poker on the internet in their own homes.
 How dare the DOJ decide that a law written before online poker existed had no bearing online poker!
 Now, gamers and players can enjoy sites like casino-bonus.me.uk without having to worry about being penalized for it.
 I’m even thinking about playing now!
+One of my friends also mentioned how engaging and fun it is to play online games and casinos.
+She couldn’t control her excitement while talking about welcome bonuses which she received while signing up.
+I remember she had said something about how she could Deposit $1 and Get 88 Free Spins at Ruby Fortune where players don’t have to risk losing their money and can enjoy carefree.
+I might also give a thought to playing online casinos and try my hands on my luck.
+After all, who knows when anyone could hit a jackpot!
 The thing is, with the beauty of the internet, many American’s, as well as people all over the globe, can now also enjoy playing the likes of these BTC Spiele and others too.
 The internet can provide people with so many different opportunities to create wealth, why would they see fit to banish such avenues to their citizens?
+Especially now that different digital currencies are taking off, citizens should be encouraged to explore these new and upcoming currencies.
+For example, there are many online gambling websites that now use cryptocurrencies, such as Stellar casino websites, Bitcoin online casinos, DOGE casinos… the list goes on.
+Citizens should be encouraged to explore the new digital era, without punishment or judgement.

 “The DOJ opened the door for massive change in policy without significant public input,” you said in your press release.
 I know you recognized this shady, backdoor activity.
 You’ve seen it before when you and your fellow Republican Senators slipped the Unlawful Internet Gaming Enforcement Act into the Port Security Bill in 2006.
 Because you put it into a must-pass bill at the last minute of the session, it was passed without debate or consideration by Congress.
 It’s that kind of backroom experience that helps you recognize when the liberals want to decriminalize something as evil as a card game.
 It also opens your eyes to a political opportunity.